 Graphics – 7/10

 As colorful and outlandish as most other efforts from Nintendo at the time, Plok features a fair bit of visual diversity in its level design, as well as some particularly strange enemies, such as walking vegetables and disembodied heads disguised as road signs.
 Even the main character himself is extremely strange in design, being a red creature in a yellow t-shirt capable of firing his own limbs at enemies to fight.
 Although at first glance the game may seem pretty weak from a conceptual standpoint, I think players do have to wonder what was going through the developer’s heads whilst making this game.

 Gameplay – 7/10

-For a game that was quite archetypical for the mid-nineties, it’s surprising to discover just how much variety there is the gameplay.
-Aside from simply having to get from point A to point B in lieu of the genre’s tradition, there are also bonus sequences which require players to race through courses on various different vehicles; most likely a reason why Nintendo may have felt it to be too similar to Yoshi’s Island.
+For a game that was quite archetypical for the mid-nineties, it’s surprising to discover just how much variety there is in the gameplay.
+Aside from simply having to get from point A to point B in lieu of the genre’s tradition, there are also bonus sequences that require players to race through courses on various different vehicles; most likely a reason why Nintendo may have felt it to be too similar to Yoshi’s Island.
 There’s also a small element of Donkey Kong Country, whereby the player can collect the four letters from Plok’s name to receive extra lives, and even a reference to Metroid in the way Plok jumps.

 Controls – 10/10